Zidane can't hide Hazard frustration after latest 'inexplicable' injury

-Zinedine Zidane has described the latest injury to Eden Hazard as "inexplicable" as frustrations build over the Real Madrid star's fitness.

-The Belgium international returned from a six-game absence in LaLiga as a second-half substitute in Madrid's 2-1 win over Elche on Saturday.
+The Belgium international returned from a six-game absence in LaLiga as a second-half substitute in Madrid's 2-1 win over Elche on Sunday (AEDT).

-It had been hoped the 30-year-old would be ready for more game time on Tuesday, when Madrid host Atalanta in the Champions League last-16 second leg.
+It had been hoped the 30 year-old would be ready for more game time, when Madrid host Atalanta in the Champions League last-16 second leg.

-However, Hazard had to miss training on Monday due to a damaged hip flexor, and head coach Zidane confirmed he would not be in the squad for the visit of the Serie A side.
+However, Hazard had to miss training on Tuesday (AEDT) due to a damaged hip flexor, and manager Zidane confirmed he would not be in the squad for the visit of the Serie A side.

 "They [the fans] have to wait.
 We know what sort of player he is.
 They want to see him, of course, just like everyone else here.
 But now, they can't."